Visitor Services Associate

 - Complete ongoing training benchmarks for front-line staff.

-- All patron services employees are required to see at least one performance or final dress rehearsal of each production as early in the run as possible Other duties as assigned.
+- All patron services employees are required to see at least one performance or final dress rehearsal of each production as early in the run as possible

 - Successful experience in a customer service environment